 - a.
-Prioritize implementation of a compliance program to focus on areas of higher risk which could impact health or safety; and operational, fiscal, or academic integrity; - b.
+Prioritize implementation of a compliance program to focus onIdentify and consider for review areas of higher risk which could impact health or safety; and operational, fiscal, or academic integrity; - b.
 Provide recommendations, education, and training in connection with identified compliance gaps; and - c.
 Monitor, disseminate, and communicate compliance issues.